Ahmed-Benj/apple-website-clone/README.md

-# apple-website-clone
+# apple website clone

-# PROJECT: PROJECT: BUILDING WITH BACKGROUNDS AND GRADIENTS (Microverse Collaborative Project)
+# PROJECT : BUILDING WITH BACKGROUNDS AND GRADIENTS (Microverse Collaborative Project)

 > This project consists on using of plain HTML and CSS to create a website.
 > A reproduction of "apple" website was used to complete the project (https://web.archive.org/web/20140301004610/http://www.apple.com/)